2022-09-06 10:19:44 • Filed to:

 Step 3: Hit Create a Video, which will open a Save As window.
 Here, you can choose between MPEG-4 or Windows Media Video.
 Click Save to store your video in the chosen location.
 You can retain the file name or append it with a video as an example.

 These two versions offer very similar ways to convert a presentation into a video as PowerPoint 2013.
 That means you can follow the same instructions as the section above to make a video from .ppt.

 If you're planning on sharing your presentation with a larger audience, you can also consider converting it into another universally used format, which is PDF or Portable Document Format.
 There are several advantages to doing this:

-PDFelement is powerful, versatile, and very affordable compared to ultra-premium software applications like Adobe Acrobat Pro DC or Nitro PDF.
+PDFelement is powerful, versatile, and very affordable compared to ultra-premium software applications like Adobe Acrobat Pro DC.
 Here are some of the core features of this useful PDF editor: